JobService/job-service/docs/en-us/Getting-Started.md

 ## Links

-For more information on Chateau see [here](https://github.hpe.com/caf/chateau).
+For more information on Chateau, go [here](https://github.hpe.com/caf/chateau).

-For more information on Job Service templates, configuration and property files see [here](https://github.hpe.com/caf/chateau/blob/develop/services/job-service/README.md).
+For more information on Job Service templates, and configuration and property files, see [here](https://github.hpe.com/caf/chateau/blob/develop/services/job-service/README.md).

-For more information on Batch Worker templates, configuration and property files see [here](https://github.hpe.com/caf/chateau/blob/develop/services/batch-worker/README.md).
+For more information on batch worker templates, and configuration and property files, see [here](https://github.hpe.com/caf/chateau/blob/develop/services/batch-worker/README.md).